Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/overview.md

 ## Overview

 Lagrange's ZK Coprocessor and Verifiable Database is the first solution enabling developers to express complex queries on-chain and we're building this from scratch.
-We decided to release Testnet Euclid with a reduced feature set to start getting feedback from developers using our tech.
-In particular, Testnet Euclid is
+We decided to release Testnet Themis with a reduced feature set to start getting feedback from developers using our tech.
+In particular, Testnet Themis is

 - Focused on proving mapping entries, and in particular ERC721Enumerable entries of NFT ID -> owners entries.
 That allows us to showcase our early tech to a cool and trendy application!